Contemporary still life

-Re-interpreting still life.
+Contemporary still life.
 Explore ways of creating the pictures you want.
-Gain control of how you use your page and don’t be constricted by what you see in front of you.
+Gain control of how you use your page and be inspired, not restricted, by what you see in front of you.

 We will be working on still life images but what you learn can equally be used when creating landscapes or figurative work.

 Kneadable ‘putty’ rubber

 Winsor & Newton, Medium Surface Cartridge Pad – A2, 220gsm -or-